SvenTiigi/WhatsNewKit/README.md

 </h1>

 <p align="center">
-    A Swift Package to easily showcase new app features.
+    A Swift Package to easily showcase your new app features.
 </p>

 <p align="center">